ciao-lang/ciaofmt/README.md

-# Testing for Ciao
+# Automatic source code formatting

-This bundle implements a testing framework for based on test assertions, as well as other useful testing tools for Ciao programs.
+This bundle implements source code formatting and style checking for Ciao (and Prolog) source code.

-It is integrated into the Emacs-based development environment (under the `CiaoDbg` menu) and the Ciao builder (`ciao test` command).
-See reference manual for more information.
+**NOTE**: Use with care.
+Checks that the output file is syntactically equivalent to the input are not currently implemented.